-The first step in developing and strengthing our ability to understand and interpret art is to learn how to be curious.
+The first step in developing and strengthening our ability to understand and interpret art is learning to be curious.
 At first, this probably seems simple or redundant; any child can be curious.
 Nevertheless, real curiosity requires careful attention.
-In fact, curiosity is more like a muscle than it is a skill.
+In fact, curiosity is more like a muscle than a skill.
 As we use it, it grows stronger and more capable.
 Once strong, our curiosity will open new avenues of inquiry, allow us to be more efficient as we arrive at and ask the right questions quickly, and bridge the gap between known and unknown material.
 Nevertheless, like a muscle, it becomes weak and atrophied as we ignore or misuse it.

 In its most basic form, curiosity is merely the ability to ask questions.
 However, not all questions are equally useful or relevant.
 Strengthening our curiosity means learning how to identify and form the best questions.
 These are the questions that give us the best possible information in response.
 Essentially, we pose questions that the artwork helps us answer.
 If our questions are vague or poorly stated, the artwork responds in kind.
-If we offer questions that are carefully crafted, specific, and earnest, the artwork will reveal its secrets.
+If we offer carefully crafted, specific, and earnest questions, the artwork will reveal its secrets.

 There are two important components to effectively flexing our curiosity.
 First, we must be sincere.
 Second, we must be responsible.
 Let's look at these two components in more detail.